Chr15w1986/Motor-Werks/TESTING.md

   The low best practices score on `Home` with 83, is due to the main image aspect ratio<br>
-  The low best SEO score on `Signup` with 89, is due to the link text no being descriptive, but it simply says `here`
+  The low best SEO score on `Signup` with 89, is due to the link text not being descriptive enough, it simply says `here` within the pargraph.
+I do not consider this an issue for the user

 </details>